soph-k/generate_team_profile/README.md

 # Description
-A simple script based on node.js using the inquirer - npm to generate page that contains information of multiple team members.
+A simple script based on node.js using the inquirer - npm to generate an HTML page that contains information of multiple team members.
+Jest testing was used to anaylzed the functionality of the script.

 ## Table of Contents